Your search did not match any results.

 Oracle Data Safe provides a large selection of audit reports For more information click here.

-You can connect your on-premises network to ADB using FastConnect Public Peering.
-Private connectivity to ADB is on the roadmap.
+You can connect your on-premises network to ADB using FastConnect Public Peering and private endpoints

-Using Private connectivity to Autonomous Database dedicated deployment is supported.
-Private connectivity to ADB serverless deployment is on the roadmap.
+Using Private connectivity to Autonomous Database Dedicated Infrastructure deployment is supported.

 Third party drivers must support Oracle Wallets and certificates.
-With ADB-Dedicated, both regular TCP and TCPS (Oracle Wallets and Certificate) connections are supported.
+With ADBon Dedicated Infrastructure, both regular TCP and TCPS (Oracle Wallets and Certificate) connections are supported.

 Details on connecting to ATP with via OCI, ODBC and JDBC can be found in the documentation.